 It seems there are a few 124 Spider owners that wish to rectify the omission of the CD player, and so I thought I would write a short article on the subject.
 I am not considering this project for myself however.

-Fiat chose to omit the CD players in our 124 Spiders in return for a deeper storage cubby, even though Mazda has continued installing them in the MX-5, at least in some regions like North America and Europe.
+Fiat chose to omit the CD players in all 124 Spiders, in return for a deeper storage cubby, even though Mazda has decided to continue installing them in the MX-5 until MY 2019, at least in some regions like North America and Europe.
 Apparently, the same wiring harnesses are used, so if you’ve got a Bose package, the wiring for the CD player will be there, as evidenced by the notation “CD player prep” on your options list.
 I’m not familiar as to what else is included with the prep package (brackets?).
 If you have the Technology package in the Classica model as I do (no Bose), I’m not sure if the CD wiring is included or not.

 If you do make the decision to install a Mazda CD player, you would need to order the appropriate interior cubby compartment trim, to finish it off correctly.
 The parts department should be able to inform you whether the necessary mounting brackets are provided (or required) with the CD player unit.
 And of course, you would need to remove the negative battery harness prior to the installation (standard procedure for any electrical work) so that the CMU will recognize the addition of the CD player when the battery is reconnected.